minmarg/gtalign_alpha/README.md

 ## Clustering

-  The GPU version of GTalign allows for clustering of large protein structure datasets.
+  The GPU version of GTalign allows for clustering (by complete or single linkage) of large protein structure datasets.
   This option is as highly configurable as the search.
 A simplest command line example is:

 `bin/gtalign -v --cls=my_huge_structure_database.tar -o my_output_directory`

   which instructs GTalign to cluster structures archived in `my_huge_structure_database.tar` with default parameters.
+  The superimposed members of a cluster can then be obtained by running `gtalign` with the first member as query and all others as references and using options `--pre-score=0 -s 0 --referenced`, which produces transformation matrices for the reference structures to be superimposed on the query.

   The clustering options, which can be used in combination with other options to make clustering flexible, can be found in the complete list of [options](out/gtalign_options.md).